 Only pure ethanol is good for environment.

 Ethanol can be used pure or blended in any percentage with fossil fuels.
 Countries with ethanol mandates generally experience better air quality given the reduction in pollutant emissions as well as fewer CO2 emissions.
 São Paulo, the biggest city in Brazil which houses 12 million inhabitants, has experienced a 50% reduction in air pollution due to ethanol use in the last two decades.
 Rolling out an E10 baseline across the EU would already reduce road transport emissions by up to 15 million tons, in full compatibility with most existing vehicles on the road today.

 After the end of sugarcane burning practices, all manual cutters became unemployed.

 The mechanization process started in 2007, after the voluntary signing of the Green Ethanol Protocol in São Paulo.
-Even though it displaced sugarcane cutters, this process created an intense requalifying program, upskilling and retraining 23 thousand employees to not only ensure continuity of labor contracts but also better quality jobs.
+Even though it displaced sugarcane cutters, this process created an intense requalifying program, RenovAção, upskilling and retraining 23 thousand employees to not only ensure continuity of labor contracts but also better quality jobs.

 Sugarcane salaries are among the highest in agribusiness.

 From 2006 to 2016, real income gain in the sugarcane trade reached 35% for industry employees and 60% on average for rural employees.
 Today, a rural employee can expect to have an average income almost 92% higher than the minimun wage establish by Brazilian legislation.

 Sugarcane workforce are mostly illiterate.